mc-imperial/multicore-test-harness/README.md

 ### 2. Tuning the enemy processes ###

-There are three possibilities to train an enemy process to cause as much interference as possible
+There are three possibilities to tune an enemy process to cause as much interference as possible

 a) **Fuzzing** samples different configurations and remembers the best values.
 This approach has the advantage of being lightweight and providing a baseline for the more complicated techniques.